Sekuora/Fofaya-Tracker/README.md

 I would like to thank GitHub Copilot for assisting me in this project.
 The AI-powered code completion tool was invaluable in helping me navigate the Python language and libraries.

 ## License
-This project is open source and available under the MIT License.
+This project is open source and available under the GPL-3.0 license.